 Julie Bjelland, LMFT

-I love this work and use my deeply intuitive and empathetic abilities to truly connect with clients and to support them in getting to know and celebrate their authentic selves.
-It’s beautiful to me how therapy can be a part of the change that helps people live remarkably better lives.
+I love this work and use my deeply intuitive and empathetic abilities to truly connect with clients and students and to support them in getting to know and celebrate their authentic selves.
+It’s beautiful to be a part of the change that helps people live remarkably better lives.